We ship orders within 48 hours for quick delivery.

 It provides basic room temperature control without WiFi, app setup, programming, or complicated menus.
 The manual dial makes it easy to adjust the temperature, while the indicator lights help show power and heating status.

-This thermostat is best for customers who need a straightforward replacement thermostat for an electric baseboard heater.
+This thermostat is best for customers who need a straightforward replacement thermostat for a compatible electric baseboard heater system.

 Key Benefits